 On the other hand, we have Octavia, who keeps going her own way.
 She did not only convince Clarke to return to her people, but she also seemed to be the one teaching lessons to Indra (how the tables have turned!).
 Octavia is one of the characters who has progressed the most and is quickly becoming one of my favourites and so I really hope she plays a crucial role this season.
 It would be nice to see her bury the hatchet and join Clarke as a mediator between Grounders and Sky People, for example.
 One way of doing this would have been to have her be in the room while Clarke gave her goodbye to Lexa.
 At least it would have been more fitting than having Murphy awkwardly standing there.

-I have a rule to accept a character’s death as long as it does something to further the plot, and Lexa’s death added a lot to The 100 mythology.
+Despite the obvious “Bury your gays” problematics of this episode, Lexa’s death added a lot to The 100 mythology.
 ‘Thirteen’ had its problems and a big side of the fandom is understandably not happy, but, in the big scale, it was also one of the best episodes of the season, and one of the most important ones in the entire series.